sigsum/sigsum/log.md

      the submitted leaf to that tree head.
 This data (leaf, cosigned tree head, and inclusion proof) can be used as a proof of logging.
   4. **Verifier**.
-A verifier receives a data item together with a proof of logging (the distribution mechanism is considered out of scope of the sigsum system but could, e.g., be a git repository), and verifies, offline, that the proof is valid and complies with the verifier's policy.
-This policy defines which logs are considered known and which witnesses to be depended on for trust.
+A verifier receives a data item together with a proof of logging (using the same distribution mechanism already in place for the data item) and verifies, offline, that the proof is valid and complies with the verifier's policy.
+This policy defines known logs and which witnesses to be depended on for security.
   5. **Monitor**.
 A monitor periodically requests the latest tree head and corresponding leaves from one or more logs.
 It ensures that the tree heads carry recent cosignatures by trusted witnesses, and that the monitor gets all leaves that make up the published tree heads.
 A monitor usually takes particular interest in certain submission keys, and will output all leaves that they produced to enable detection of unexpected or unauthorized signatures.
+Some monitors may additionally obtain the associated data out-of-band.

 Below is a visual overview of the sigsum system and its interactions.